KhyatiAgrawal/MakingWordsLessWordy/README.txt

 This repository will contain my files for
 1) Data processing
-2) Python model file etc
+2) Python model file
+3) Project Summaries and results